Calendar Clock logo Calendar Clock Administrator logo

 If you decided that a day clock is something for your loved one, it is important to set it up correctly, based on the symptoms experienced.
 Some things to take into consideration are:

-Colors are important in grabbing someone’s attention.
+Colors play a crucial role in capturing a person's attention.
 Depending on someone’s condition, they may experience colors differently.
 For instance, red is a color which easily grabs the attention of a person with dementia, whereas yellow may cause people to lose their temper.
 On the other hand, whereas black and white offers the best contrast and readability, a black- and white tablet clock may fade into the background.

 Prevent all interaction by disabling all buttons.
 In particular, in Calendar Clock, one can disable the menu button and the buttons to switch between an analog and digital clock.
 Disabling these buttons prevents confusion from accidentally switching screens and also provides more space on the screen for the important elements.